-During this period, we received, based on a recommendation from the Art Department, a donation of Large Paintings/Drawings/Sculpture from New York artist Ross Rosenberg.
+During this period, we received, based on a recommendation from the Department of Art & Design, a donation of Large Paintings/Drawings/Sculpture from New York artist Ross Rosenberg.
 We cleaned, photographed, described and rolled up the canvases thinking we really should exhibit them some day.

 Then, the university began an Art Funding Pool Committee to advise the campus on acquisition and policies about the University's Art holdings and provide funds to acquire art.

 Our first project, for the University Art Committee, was an inventory of campus art.
 This was created and handled by the VSU Archives and led to a lot of research about our art.
 Turns out the library has by far the largest Art Collection in the University.
 In fact when you put the library's and the archives' holdings together we have enough for a small museum.

 When the renovation was complete, the Library Art Committee formed and started a rather ambitious project, with some funding from the Art Funding Pool Committee for framing and stabilization, especially of the Rosenberg pieces.
 We cleaned, varnished, researched, talked to artists, arranged, wrote....It's what we did from April through early August, 2011.
 We worked with the VSU carpenters to hang the pieces securely and build the sculpture bases.
 We worked with Gallery Director Julie Bowland to hang and present the works to gallery specs.